Kombucha startup owner Krister finds balance in work life

 More work life stories

-A nutritional therapist shares her recipe for financial well-being
+A dietitian shares her recipe for financial well-being

 Leena stumbled into self-employment.
 Now she revels in the freedom, making choices that support her well-being – and her profit margins.